Induced pluripotent stem cell: Safety

-Recent achievements and future tasks for safe iPSC-based cell therapy are collected in the review of Okano et al.

 Medical research

 The task of producing iPS cells continues to be challenging due to the six problems mentioned above.
 A key tradeoff to overcome is that between efficiency and genomic integration.
 Most methods that do not rely on the integration of transgenes are inefficient, while those that do rely on the integration of transgenes face the problems of incomplete reprogramming and tumor genesis, although a vast number of techniques and methods have been attempted.
 Another large set of strategies is to perform a proteomic characterization of iPS cells.
 Further studies and new strategies should generate optimal solutions to the five main challenges.
 One approach might attempt to combine the positive attributes of these strategies into an ultimately effective technique for reprogramming cells to iPS cells.

 Another approach is the use of iPS cells derived from patients to identify therapeutic drugs able to rescue a phenotype.
 For instance, iPS cell lines derived from patients affected by ectodermal dysplasia syndrome (EEC), in which the p63 gene is mutated, display abnormal epithelial commitment that could be partially rescued by a small compound.